M1-CHPS/glhpc/docs/lecture2.md

 What if we could split our programs into multiple threads ?

 - If we have 1 thread only one computation happens at a time
-- If we have 2 threads, we can potentially double throughput, assuming minimal overhead and no dependencies.
+- If we have 2 threads, we can potentially double throughput !

-In practice, there is some slight overhead, we must handle dependencies between instructions, etc.
+In practice, there is some overhead, we must handle dependencies between instructions, etc.

 ---